maikbasso/drone-control/README.md

-# drone-control
+# Drone-Control
-Autonomous mission control for single or multiple UAV.
+Autonomous mission control framework for single or multiple UAV.

 ## Install on Raspberry PI using the Raspbian OS
 Clone Drone-Control repository at home folder: